IIT-EnergySystemModels/openTEPES/doc/rst/QA.rst

    `https://pascua.iit.comillas.edu/aramos/openTEPES_installation.pdf <https://pascua.iit.comillas.edu/aramos/openTEPES_installation.pdf>`_

-- We recommend using these solvers:
+- We recommend using these solvers

-   Gurobi because there is a free license for academic institutions
+   `Gurobi <https://www.gurobi.com/products/gurobi-optimizer/>`_ because there is a license that is free of charge for academic usage

-   HiGHS as a free solver
+   `HiGHS <https://ergo-code.github.io/HiGHS/dev/installation/#Precompiled-Binaries>`_ as a free solver

-   GAMS/CPLEX for those institutions having the corresponding license
+   `GAMS/CPLEX <https://www.gams.com/>`_ for those institutions having the corresponding licenses

 What PC do I need?
 ------------------